Guide to Giving 2021

 ❱❱ $25,000 provides free after-school enrichment programs at elementary schools in challenged neighborhoods throughout Arlington.

-Volunteer opportunities: Volunteers assist with birthday parties, after-school programs and community wellness programming.
-Individuals with 1-2 years of tennis teaching experience are needed to help with the after-school junior tennis program.
+Volunteer opportunities: Volunteers are needed to assist with birthday parties, various after-school programs and community wellness programming.